JWFanggit/LOTVS-CAP/README.md

 ![image](https://github.com/JWFanggit/LOTVS-CAP/blob/main/CAP-DATA.png)

 # Download Benchmark
-You can Log in to our [project homepage] (www.lotvsmmau.net) to download the benchmark.
+You can Log in to our [project homepage](www.lotvsmmau.net) to download the benchmark.
 Note that the CAP dataset has been refined and renamed the Multi-Modal Accident video Understanding (MM-AU) dataset！

 # Implementation Details